-How would an open access policy work on campus?
+How does an open access policy work on campus?
 We know that faculty are busy, so they would not be expected to track and submit their work through the repository.
 The library will conduct this process and make it as seamless as possible.
 This policy would also allow you to easily opt out of participating whenever required by your publisher.

 FAQs